Nazirrudin Ismail

-Nazirrudin bin Haji Ismail (born 27 December 1998) is a Bruneian footballer who plays as a midfielder for DPMM FC of the Singapore Premier League and the Brunei national football team.
+Nazirrudin bin Haji Ismail (born 27 December 1998) is a Bruneian professional footballer who plays as a midfielder or forward for DPMM FC and the Brunei national team.

 Club career

+Tabuan Muda

 Nazirrudin attended Brunei Sports School in his youth years.
 He was also a trainee with Tabuan Muda, the youth scheme of the National Football Association of Brunei Darussalam, from 2013 to 2016.
 He played for Tabuan Muda teams in the 2015 Brunei Premier League and the 2016 Brunei Super League.

+Indera

-He moved to league powerhouses Indera SC in 2017 and contributed three goals for Indera in the 2017–18 Brunei Super League season, the first one coming in his first league appearance in a 2–1 defeat to Tabuan Muda 'A'.
+Nazirrudin moved to league powerhouses Indera SC in 2017 and contributed three goals for Indera in the 2017–18 Brunei Super League season, the first one coming in his first league appearance in a 2–1 defeat to Tabuan Muda 'A'.
 He gained a Brunei FA Cup winner's medal by beating MS PDB in the final on 1 April 2018.
 He also won the following Sumbangsih Cup on 20 October.

 In the 2018–19 season Nazirrudin stood out to become one of the most important players in the talented Indera side, converting to a left winger role opposite Aminuddin Zakwan Tahir and reaching double figures for goals scored.
 Finishing fourth in the table, Indera qualified for the 2020 AFC Cup as the highest team in the league that has obtained an AFC Cup Club License.
 Nazirrudin made his continental cup debut against Yangon United in a 1–6 loss on 22 January 2020.

+MS PPDB

 After sitting out of footballing action in 2021, he laced up for his employer's football team MS PPDB for the 2022 Brunei FA Cup.
 He scored two goals on his debut in a 9–0 rout of MSN United on 14 August.